oroinc/documentation/backend/entities/entity-aliases.rst

 Entity Alias Provider
 ---------------------

-There can be situations when you need more complicated rules for creating entity aliases that can not be simply configured via the ``Resources/config/oro/entity.yml`` file.
+There can be situations when you need more complicated rules for creating entity aliases that cannot be simply configured via the ``Resources/config/oro/entity.yml`` file.
 In this case, create an entity alias provider.

 For this, you need to implement the |EntityAliasProviderInterface| interface in your provider class: